benjaminjacobreji/azure-cognitive-services-demo/face/README.md

-Azure Cognitive Services: Face API
+# Azure Cognitive Services: Face API

-TODO: Add description
+An AI service that analyzes faces in images

 ## Code Workflow